 Grace, mercy, and peace to you from God our Father, and from our Lord and Savior, Jesus Christ, amen.
-The text for the sermon is the Gospel, which was read earlier.
+The text for the sermon is the Old Testament, which was read earlier.

 What shakes up your world?
 What makes you uneasy and anxious?
 Is it an unstable stock market?
 Is it world events or natural disasters?
 What about a warning or report from your doctor?
 Each of us is no doubt shaken in different ways by different developments in our lives.
 For some, it’s the loss of a loved one at Christmas.
 It might be the possibility of losing ones job or mountains of debt that you never think you’ll get out from underneath.
 Whatever your anxieties, Jeremiah would understanding your condition.
 He was shaken by a number of things in his world.